 Developing Regional Ecosystems to Support Recovery-to-Work

-CREC is providing technical assistance and generating lessons learned from the experience in local development districts (LDDs) in how to help businesses and individuals succeed in their recovery from substance abuse disorder.
-Providing staff support to the Development District Association of Appalachia (DDAA), CREC is helping four LDDs through a year-long process of articulating the challenge, identifying ecosystem partners, engaging with them, building momentum toward successful examples, and identifying the resources required to build a sustainable ecosystem.
-CREC is providing access to expertise, coaching, and recognition while also documenting the process for other LDDs in Appalachia about how to build a long-standing ecosystem designed to help area residents move from recovery to work.
+CREC provided technical assistance and generated lessons learned from the experience in local development districts (LDDs) in how to help businesses and individuals succeed in their recovery from substance abuse disorder.
+Providing staff support to the Development District Association of Appalachia (DDAA), CREC assisted four LDDs through a year-long process of articulating the challenge, identifying ecosystem partners, engaging with them, building momentum toward successful examples, and identifying the resources required to build a sustainable ecosystem.
+CREC provided access to expertise, coaching, and recognition while also documenting the process for other LDDs in Appalachia about how to build a long-standing ecosystem designed to help area residents move from recovery to work.

 About the Client

 The Appalachian Regional Commission (ARC) is a regional economic development agency that represents a partnership of federal, state, and local government.
 Established by an act of Congress in 1965, ARC is composed of the governors of the 13 Appalachian states and a federal co-chair, who is appointed by the president.
 Local participation is provided through multi-county local development districts.